shayypy/fxgocomics/README.md

 ## API

-We expose a JSON endpoint for individual strips:
+When the `:comic` parameter is present, use the of the comic as present in e.g. strip URLs.

 - GET `/api/v1/comics/:comic/strips/:date`

-Where `:comic` is the name of the comic (as present in the strip URL itself), and `:date` is formatted as `YYYY-MM-DD`.
+Returns information for an individual strip. `:date` must be formatted as `YYYY-MM-DD`.

+- GET `/api/v1/comics/:comic`

+Returns information from the "about" page of the comic series.

 ## Similar Websites